efcline/July-27-workshop/README.md

 ## Getting Started
 We will use [Jupyter Notebooks](https://jupyter.org/try-jupyter/lab?path=notebooks%2FIntro.ipynb) to explore the examples on the board.

-Pick a group, run the Notebook, and we'll get started!
+Your group is comprised of the people at your table.
+Run the Notebook and we'll get started!

 A few introductory files will populate automatically once you click on the Jupyter link.
 You can explore these if desired.
 To complete the exercises on the board, go to _File_ -> _New_ -> _New Notebook_.
 We are using the _Python (Pyodide)_ kernel.